French Onion Soup is ideal for an autumn or winter night.

 In a large stockpot, melt butter over low heat.
 Place onions in it and cook slowly for 1 1/2 hours.
-Add stock and simmer for 1 hour.
+Add stock and bay leaves and simmer for 1 hour.
 Salt to taste.

 Slice baguette bread in 1/2" slices.
 Put in toaster, to a medium brown.